openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Establish a reference interpretation for each of the cross-validation sample units.

-Choose a reference interpretation (this should be one of the interpreter's class assignments.
-This reference interpretation will be the basis for establishing the performance of individual interpreters.
+Choose a reference interpretation (this should be one of the interpreter's class assignments; it will be the basis for establishing the performance of individual interpreters).

 Calculate agreement for each interpreter based on the reference interpretation.
 For each pair of interpreters, create a confusion matrix and include it in your project documentation.